- Home

 If you’re passionate about health and fitness, chances are you’ll understand the value that exercise can add to your life.

-Personal trainers spend their time motivating others to aim high and reach their fitness goals.
-The role comes with a great deal of reward because you’re essentially helping people to improve their lives.
+Personal trainers spend their time motivating others to reach their fitness goals.
+The role comes with a great deal of reward because you’re essentially helping people improve their lives.
 However, it can also prove challenging – especially if a client struggles to believe in themselves.

 This is where effective communication is particularly important.
-Part of a personal trainer’s job is to try and make clients feel good about what they’re doing, even when things get tough and they want to give up.
+Part of a personal trainer’s job is to help clients feel good about what they’re doing, even when things get tough, and they feel like giving up.

-To get started as a personal trainer, you don’t need any formal academic qualifications, but you should have a recognised qualification for safety reasons and credibility.
-The Level 2 and 3 Fitness Instructor and Personal Trainer Combined Course is accredited by the YMCA (the UK’s leading fitness organisation) and successful completion will allow you to join the Register of Exercise Professionals.
+To get started as a personal trainer, you don’t need any formal academic qualifications, but you should have a recognised qualification for safety and credibility.
+The Level 2 and 3 Fitness Instructor and Personal Trainer Combined Course is accredited by the YMCAfit (the UK’s leading provider of fitness education), and successful completion will allow you to join the Register of Exercise Professionals.

 17. Veterinary nurse